Acca sellowiana: Exploring the Exquisite Feijoa

-Acca sellowiana or formerly known as Feijoa sellowiana is commonly known as Feijoa, Pineapple Guava, Brazilian Guava, Fig Guava, or Guavasteen, but it is not a true Guava.
-It is from the Myrtaceae or the Myrtle family of plants and it is native to Brazil, Paraguay, northern Argentina, Colombia, and Uruguay.
-Acca sellowiana is an evergreen, perennial shrub.
-Acca sellowiana can grow to 7m or 23ft.
+Acca sellowiana, formerly known as Feijoa sellowiana, is a captivating plant commonly referred to as Feijoa, Pineapple Guava, Brazilian Guava, Fig Guava, or Guavasteen.
+Although it shares the name “guava,” it is not a true Guava.
+Belonging to the Myrtaceae family, also known as the Myrtle family, this perennial shrub is native to Brazil, Paraguay, northern Argentina, Colombia, and Uruguay.
+Acca sellowiana’s evergreen nature and remarkable attributes have made it an intriguing addition to gardens worldwide.